 We're delighted to announce that Mat Irvine will be joining us for the second of our special evenings.
 Mat was the senior effects designer for the Doctor Who stories The Face of Evil, The Stones of Blood, The Creature from the Pit, Warriors' Gate and Warriors of the Deep.
-He built the original K9 for The Invisible Enemy and was frequently K9's operator, most recently in the David Tennant story School Reunion.
+He was frequently K9's operator, most recently in the David Tennant story School Reunion.

 All profits from the event will be donated to Bedford Foodbank.

 Tickets: £7.50 (adults), £5 (children and concessions).
 NUMBERS FOR THIS EVENT ARE STRICTLY LIMITED, SO PLEASE GET YOUR ORDERS IN AS SOON AS POSSIBLE!

 To buy your tickets, please send a cheque, made payable to Bedford Who Charity Con, to Simon Danes at 20 Close Road, Pavenham MK43 7PP.
 Don't forget to include your name and address...

 Bedford Who Charity Con 3:

 A number of events these days are primarily commercial affairs; they're designed for people to buy merchandise from stallholders, and to buy autographs and photos.
 Nothing wrong with that, but Bedford Who Charity Con 3 is rather different: we'll be presenting a more traditional style of convention.
 The day will be a mixture of interviews on stage, signing sessions, the opportunity to chat to the guests and to have your photo taken with them.
 The emphasis is on giving you a fun, relaxed and informal day that you'll really enjoy -- and to raise money for charity.